The page has been translated by Gen AI.

 6. fstab registration

-Install the Agent using Mount IP.
+Install the Agent using the Mount IP.

 Reference